axllent/silverstripe-tiled-gridfield/README.md

-# Tiled GridField for SilverStripe
+# Tiled GridField for Silverstripe

-Inline/tiled images in a standard SilverStripe GridField table.
+Inline/tiled images in a standard Silverstripe GridField table.

 I created it to give me a better overview of thumbnails returned in a GridField listing (think of a photo gallery).
 This hack simply applies a CSS class to the GridField fieldset